rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 ### Architectural design

 * The **kernel** is the first software component.
- * It is the heart of the UNIX system.
+ * It is the heart of the Linux system.
  * It manages the hardware resources of the system.
  * The other software components must go through it to access the hardware.
 * The **shell** is a utility that interprets user commands and ensures their execution.